GMLC-TDC/HELICS/docs/user-guide/message_federates.md

 ![ami message federates](../img/ami_message_federate.pdf)

 ## Interactions Between Messages and Values
-Though it is not possible to to send to have a HELICS message show up at a value interface, the converse is possible; message_federates can subscribe to HELICS values.
+Though it is not possible to have a HELICS message show up at a value interface, the converse is possible; message_federates can subscribe to HELICS values.
 Every time a value federate publishes a new value to the federation, if a message federate has subscribed to that message HELICS will generate a new HELICS message and send it directly to the destination endpoint.
 These messages are queued and not overwritten (unlike in HELICS values) which means when a message federate is synchronized it may have multiple messages from the same source to manage.

 This feature offers the convenience of allowing a message federate to receive messages from pure value federates that have no endpoints defined.
 This is particularly useful for simulators that do not support endpoints but are required to provide measurement signals controllers.
 Implemented in this way, though, it is not possible to later implement a full-blown communication simulator that these values-turned-messages can traverse.
 Such co-simulation architectures in HELICS require the existence of both a sending and receiving endpoint; this feature very explicitly by-passes the need for a sending endpoint.